indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-happens-to-unicode-characters-inside-java-source-files.md

 In this post I'm going to cover Unicode escapes in Java and by the end of this post you'll understand what caused the error in the first place.

-## What are *unicode escapes*
+## What are *unicode escapes*?

 Let's start from the beginning.
-Unicode escapes are used to represent any Unicode characters with only ASCII characters.
+Unicode escapes are used to represent Unicode symbols with only ASCII characters.
 This will come in handy when you need to insert a character that cannot be represented in the source file's character set.
-According to [section 3.3 of the Java Language Specification (JLS)](https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.3 "Section 3.3 fo JLS") a *unicode escape* consists of a backslash character ('\') followed by one or more 'u' characters and four hexadecimal digits.
+According to [section 3.3 of the Java Language Specification (JLS)](https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.3 "Section 3.3 of JLS") a *unicode escape* consists of a backslash character (\\) followed by one or more 'u' characters and four hexadecimal digits.

-{% highlight text %}
+{% highlight bash %}
 UnicodeEscape:
     \ UnicodeMarker HexDigit HexDigit HexDigit HexDigit